-Wiring termination hardware should be housed in appropriate telecommunications enclosures placed in equipment rooms (ER) and telecommunications rooms (TR) to support distribution points: main cross-connect (MC), intermediate cross-connect (IC), horizontal cross-connect (HC) and eventually Consolidation Points (CP).
+Wiring termination hardware should be housed in appropriate telecommunications enclosures.
+They are placed in equipment rooms (ER) and telecommunications rooms (TR) to support distribution points: main cross-connect (MC), intermediate cross-connect (IC), horizontal cross-connect (HC) and eventually Consolidation Points (CP).
 Also, telecommunications enclosures in non-dedicated rooms may be used for horizontal cross-connect (HC) and Consolidation Points (CP).

-Most often used equipment in computer networks uses the 19" rack format, it can be directly inserted into the same format telecommunications enclosures (image).
+The most common equipment in computer networks uses the 19" rack format, it can be directly inserted into the same format telecommunications enclosures (image).